nodemcu/nodemcu-firmware/docs/en/modules/node.md

 ## node.bootreason()

-Returns the boot reason code.
+Returns the boot reason and extended reset info.

-This is the raw code, not the new "reset info" code which was introduced in recent SDKs.
+The first value returned is the raw code, not the new "reset info" code which was introduced in recent SDKs.
 Values are:

   - 1, power-on
   - 2, reset (software?)
   - 3, hardware reset via reset pin
   - 4, WDT reset (watchdog timeout)

+The second^ value returned is the extended reset cause.
+Values are:

+  - 0, power-on
+  - 1, hardware watchdog reset
+  - 2, exception reset
+  - 3, software watchdog reset
+  - 4, software restart
+  - 5, wake from deep sleep
+  - 6, external reset

+In case of extended reset cause 3 (exception reset), additional values are returned containing the crash information.
+These are, in order, EPC1, EPC2, EPC3, EXCVADDR, and DEPC.

+^) Extended reset cause support added 12 Jan 2016.
+The raw code was kept for backwards compatibility, even though the extended reset info supercedes it.

 #### Syntax
 `node.bootreason()`